 The Bachelor of Science with Honours in Physiotherapy programme is a four-year, direct honours degree programme.
 The programme aims to produce professional physiotherapists who are theoretically-grounded and clinically-oriented to practise autonomously in different specialities of physiotherapy.

-Students in the programme will have opportunities to gain clinical experience while working in various major hospitals and healthcare facilities in Singapore.
-The four-year degree programme is developed with consultation from clinical partners to ensure the relevancy of the skill sets and employability of the students upon graduation.
+Students in the programme will have opportunities to gain clinical experience through clinical attachments with various major hospitals and healthcare facilities in Singapore.
+The four-year degree programme was developed in consultation with clinical partners to ensure the relevancy of the skill sets and employability of the students upon graduation.

 Clinical Practice Education